Clinical-Genomics/cg/README.md

 ### `server`

-The REST interface and database admin interface are implemented in [Flask][flask].
-Authentication for the REST interface is handled using Google OAuth backed JWT tokens.
-The admin interface is authenticated using a secret key which corresponds to the route you need to access to get to it.
+The REST API server handles a number of actions.
+It's written in [Flask][flask] and exposes an admin interface for quickly editing information in the backend MySQL database.
+The admin interface is served under a hidden route but the plan is to move it to Google OAuth.

+The API is protected by JSON Web Tokens generated by Google OAuth.
+It authorizes access using the user table in the database.

+#### Order endpoint

+The `/order/<type>` endpoint accepts orders for new samples.
+If you supply a JSON document on the expected format, a new order is opened in `status` and LIMS.

 ### `store`